• About

 The math when you’re calculating the cost of new higher-efficiency equipment can be a little tricky, but in general when you’re considering investing in greener energy, you need to take several factors into account beyond the sticker price of whatever you’re buying.
 Don’t let a heat pump’s price tag deter you, as it can be very misleading.

 Yes, a new heat pump will cost more than a new air conditioning unit, but you need to subtract what you’ll get back in tax rebates and how much you save each year using more efficient equipment.
-The Inflation Reduction Act includes up to an $8000 discount (set to become available in late 2023) on a heat pump’s upfront costs as well as $2000 in tax rebates.
+The Inflation Reduction Act includes up to an $8000 discount (set to become available in early 2025) on a heat pump’s upfront costs as well as $2000 in tax rebates.
 If you qualify for all those rebates, the initial costs could come close to zero.

 Your long-term savings will depend on the cost of electricity in your area and what type of fuel you use to heat your home.
 If your home is currently heated with oil, you stand to save the most, around $1000 per year, according to Carbon Switch.
-Homes will electric or propane heating will save a bit less, and those with natural gas furnaces will save the least.
+Homes with electric or propane heating will save a bit less, and those with natural gas furnaces will save the least.

 If you will also use the heat pump for air conditioning, you need to factor in those savings as well.